So you’re trying to decide if the Nikon Monarch 7 (8×42) deserves to be your next birding binocular?

 Buying binoculars is a big decision, and it’s best to take your time and do your research!

-I recommend checking out one of the following resources as your next step:
+I recommend checking out one of the following resource as your next step:

 - The Best Binoculars for Bird Watching